PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contracts and order, default, direct boundary, callback identity, and empty callback arguments.
 The eventual phase should expose required/full stable-ID sequences while retaining the historical helper as both delegate and callback.

+That cluster now delegates to `GateLayoutContext` and the stable required/full ID sequences in `passes/gate_layout_orchestration.py`.
+Each invocation build creates one fresh main-model scope shared by every selected owner.
+The full policy prepends mixed-attention cleanup to the seven required owners; the reduced policy returns those same seven owners without constructing a second execution path.
+The historical helper retains its keyword-only `True` default, the direct caller still passes explicit `False`, and attention recovery still holds the helper itself as an argument-free callback.
+Multiplicity-aware accounting replaces eight direct owner calls with eight stable IDs while preserving 120 effective ordered calls.
+The explicit full-policy efficiency fixture retains one graph-index build.